Nathanpmyoung/nathanpmyoung.github.io/pages/Nathan Young.md

 - # Impact
 - Got [Dustin Moskovitz to sign](https://twitter.com/moskov/status/1645465885493297152) the Giving What We Can pledge
 - I think there was a 1-5% chance [Elon would respond to this](https://www.google.com/url?q=https://twitter.com/NathanpmYoung/status/1596559616359415808&sa=D&source=editors&ust=1689718329606921&usg=AOvVaw2Sj4pwYbEUOiMt7NqD82EO)
-- Emilé Torres and I raised [$300k for GiveDirectly](https://www.google.com/url?q=https://www.givingwhatwecan.org/fundraisers/emile-and-nathan-christmas-fundraiser&sa=D&source=editors&ust=1689718329607389&usg=AOvVaw1Grf1ZeQPjzNtAMyBubE9G)
+- Emilé Torres and I raised [$300k for GiveDirectly](https://www.google.com/url?q=https://www.givingwhatwecan.org/fundraisers/emile-and-nathan-christmas-fundraiser&sa=D&source=editors&ust=1689718329607389&usg=AOvVaw1Grf1ZeQPjzNtAMyBubE9G) - hard to say what the counterfactual for this money was, but I don't *think* it was mostly EA money
+- I sense I made the Elon Musk slow AI post happen a bit earlier on expectation, perhaps by hours or a day
+- I sense I improved the UK AI Safety conference a bit
 - I hope one day I will be able to include either [[Estimaker]] or [[Viewpoints]] or some similar tool here.